cliftonm/HOPE/README.md

 Typical applications have a limited surface area of functionality / behavior  -- in other words, applications are frequently very monolithic.
 The user can only "extend" behavior by going outside of the application, either to the cloud or another desktop application.

 Conversely, the Higher Order Programming Environment provides a dynamic, runtime, adaptive surface.
-"Rreceptors" provide specific behaviors with which other receptors interact via "carriers" of information.
+"Receptors" provide specific behaviors with which other receptors interact via "carriers" of information.
 By "dropping" a customized configuration of receptors onto the surface, the end-user can create a behavior tailored specifically to his/her needs.
 This behavior can be altered on-the-fly by introducing new receptors, removing existing ones, or re-organizing interactions within "membranes."

 Screenshots
 ----